unkyulee/micro-journal/micro-journal-rev-5-esp32-usbhost/readme.md

 ![Micro Journal Rev.5](./images/017.jpg)

 You may need to modify the /src/service/keyboard/usb/usb.cpp file and adjust the usbHost.setHIDLocal() function call to match your keyboard layout.

+* Make sure to run Platform -> Upload Filesystem Image at least once, in order to set SPIFFS

 ## Step 6.
 Setup Google Apps Script for Drive Sync